SNAP Benefits in Michigan: How to Apply and Qualify

 How to Apply for SNAP Benefits in Michigan

-Applying for SNAP benefits in Michigan is straightforward.
-You can submit your application online, in person at a local office, or by mail.
+Applying for SNAP in Michigan is straightforward.
+You can apply online, in person at a local office, or by mailing in a paper form.

-If you prefer face-to-face help, you can apply at your local Michigan Department of Health and Human Services (MDHHS) office.
-Staff can guide you through the process and answer your questions directly.
+If you prefer face-to-face assistance, you can apply at your local Michigan Department of Health and Human Services (MDHHS) office.
+Staff can help you complete the form and answer any questions you may have.

 How to Contact EBT Customer Service in Michigan

-The line is open 24 hours a day, 7 days a week.
+Hours: This service is available 24 hours a day, 7 days a week.

-Representatives can help you find your nearest local office to apply.
+Application Help: Customer service can help you find a local office to apply.

 See Michigan EBT Customer Service Contacts